sahibammar/momd/project/sqlserver/README.md

 # SQL Server

-In order to create the database and the tables for the MOMD project on Microsoft SQL Server execute the commands in the *commands.sql* file
+In order to create the database and the tables for the MOMD project in Microsoft SQL Server, please execute the commands in the *commands.sql* file

 ![Alt Project Database Diagram](./mssqlserver_db_diagram.png?raw=true "Project Database Diagram")

 **Reference**